thewertzgroup/CDH-PartitionLayout/README.md

 This configuration will ensure your worker nodes do not go down because of a failed drive on an OS partition, and enable you to resize partitions as needed.

-Specifcially /var/log and /opt tend to fill up pretty rapidly.
+Specifcially /var/log (~200GB) and /opt should be on their own partition tend to fill up pretty rapidly.
+You don't want a node to go down due to logging, or parcel download and distribution.

 The *data* partitions *SHOULD NOT* be configured as RAID, and *SHOULD NOT* use LVM.
 They should be configured as JBOD.
 The cluster processes will handle the allocation of blocks, and replication will handle failure and data loss from a failed drive and/or node.